José Ramos-Horta: Assassination attempt

 On 11 February 2008, Ramos-Horta was shot in an assassination attempt.
-In the gun skirmish, one of Ramos-Horta's guards was wounded, and two rebel soldiers, including rebel leader Alfredo Reinado, were killed.
-Ramos-Horta was treated at a New Zealand Military base in Dili before being transferred to the Royal Darwin Hospital in Australia for further treatment.
+In the gun skirmish, one of his guards was wounded, and two rebel soldiers, including rebel leader Alfredo Reinado, were killed.
+Ramos-Horta was treated at an Australian Defence Force hospital in Dili operated by Aspen Medical, before being transferred to the Royal Darwin Hospital in Australia on board an Aspen Medical air ambulance for further treatment.
 Doctors thought that he had been shot two or three times with the most serious injury being to his right lung.
 His condition was listed as critical but stable.
 He was placed in an induced coma on full life support, and regained consciousness on 21 February.
 A message from Ramos-Horta, still recovering in Darwin, was broadcast on 12 March.
 In this message, he thanked his supporters and Australia and said that he had "been very well looked after".
 A spokesman said that his condition was improving and that he had started taking short daily walks for exercise.

 Ramos-Horta was released from the Royal Darwin Hospital on 19 March, although he said that he would stay in Australia for physical therapy for "a few more weeks".
 He also said on this occasion that he had remained conscious following the shooting and "remember[ed] every detail", describing how he was taken for treatment.
-On 17 April, Ramos-Horta returned to Dili from Darwin.
+On 17 April, he returned to Dili from Darwin.
 He gave a press conference at the airport in which he urged the remaining rebels in the mountains to surrender.